-Khadi jacket – Summer jackets inadhubani painting that can be paired with dresses like jumpsuits, one-piece dresses or even a tees and shorts are super smart.
+You can pair these summer jackets with dresses like jumpsuits, one-piece dresses or even a tees and shorts for that super smart look.

 In terms of bottom wear, there are palazzo pants, muslin pants and drop crotch trousers, that are available here.